 - Email or other passwords

 Many people associate such crimes with online scams like phishing emails.
 However, most identities are stolen using low-tech methods.
 There are many ways thieves obtain your personal information:

 - Phishing/spam: They send an email or pop-up message that looks like it came from a real bank or credit card company asking for identifying information.
 (This is called phishing.)

-- Social engineering/pretexting: They pose as legitimate business or government officials to obtain your personal information from financial institutions, telephone companies, and other sources.
+- Social engineering/pretexting: They pose as a legitimate business or government officials to obtain your personal information from financial institutions, telephone companies, and other sources.

 - Shoulder surfing: They watch you from a nearby location as you type in your password or credit card number, or listen in on your telephone conversation.